rimutaka/hugo-serif-theme/content/developers/features/proprietary.md

 ## Proprietary code

-Use our 100% local client to process the proprietary code you write without disclosing a single line of it.
+Use our 100% open-source app to analyze the proprietary code you write without disclosing a single line of it.

-The client is a single-file executable written in Rust.
-It only uploads the final report with code metrics.
+The app is a single-file executable written in Rust.
+It only uploads reports with code metrics.